It’s Time for Agencies to Stop Being Cobbler’s Children

 “But Hank, this would take so much time!”
 Yes and no. The question you should ask is, “Will this make my agency grow and, is this the way I would love to live my agency life?

-7 Responses to “It’s Time for Agencies to Stop Being Cobbler’s Children”
+20 thoughts on “It’s Time for Agencies to Stop Being Cobbler’s Children

 Hank,